-Employees can have their paychecks electronically deposited into a designated account.
+All Employees including Substitutes will have their paychecks electronically deposited into a designated account.
 A notification period of seven days is necessary to activate this service.
 Contact Payroll Director for more information about the automatic payroll deposit service.

 Payroll Deductions